This document describes the main authentication mechanism if punchout is used as identity provider.

 },

-Additionally, the PWA can be configured to use the punchout identity provider only, when the user enters the punchout route.
+For production-like deployments, the PWA has to be configured to use the Punchout identity provider only when the user enters the punchout route.

-Nevertheless, the SSR process needs to be provided with the punchout identity provider configuration.
+Nevertheless, the SSR process needs to be provided with the punchout identity provider configuration as one of the available identity providers.

 pwa: